What to Expect from a Session

 I may introduce, at this point, some awareness of the body so that words can begin to connect with sensations.

-For body psychotherapy, further techniques are explored based on what appears to be unfolding in the client: different forms of attuned touch, continued talking, visualisation or guided imagery, biodynamic massage, lying down to feel more into the body with any movement or expression that may follow, standing to feel strength and autonomy.
+For body psychotherapy, further techniques are explored based on what appears to be unfolding in the client: different forms of attuned touch, continued talking, guided visualisation, biodynamic massage, lying down to feel more into the body with any movement or expression that may follow, standing to feel strength and autonomy.
 The client's emerging energy will dictate the path of the session, and messages from the body give clues towards healing.
 As hidden needs are revealed, the therapist adapts their methods accordingly in order to welcome the client's true self.
 From the need to talk, to the need to be seen, to the need to express grief or rage, to the need for touch and being held, body psychotherapists listen and respond with empathy, respect and compassion.

 Where a client has come specifically for biodynamic massage, this will be the focus of the session.
 The massage is conducted over light clothing or directly on skin, with the use of a blanket for warmth and containment.
 A stethoscope is placed on the lower tummy to listen to noises from the gut that indicate the body's response to the massage.
 As well as using different levels of touch - investigatory, releasing, calming, integrating, energising - I will be looking to see how the massage is being received and what is the 'story' held in the body.